 The School has implemented a school-wide healthy eating policy in liaison with the Food Committee.
 The menu is posted weekly onto the Parent Portal.

 Home learning refers to work or activities which students are asked to do outside lesson time either on their own or with parents/carers.
-Research around the world affirms that home learning makes a vital contribution to students’ progress at school.

 A well-organised, regular programme of home-learning helps to develop an understanding of lifelong learning as well as reinforcing learning in the classroom.
 Home learning helps to develop a spirit of enquiry, curiosity and investigation in students.
-At Shrewsbury International School, home learning is designed to extend the challenges open to students and to complement – and not impede – a full programme of extra-curricular opportunities (such as “You-Time!”, Sports, Music, Drama Excellence).
+At Shrewsbury International School, home learning is designed to extend the challenges open to students and to complement – and not impede – a full programme of extra-curricular opportunities (such as You-Time, Sports, Music, Drama Excellence).